ox223252/termRequest/README.md

 int _getche ( void );
 ```

- - get char without and no need to press enter
+ - get char with echoing and no need to press enter

 ```C
 int _kbhit ( void );